pierreGouedard/deyep/README.md

 The simulations presented in the paper  *"On recovering latent factors from sampling and firing graph"*, accessible at [Arxiv web site](https://arxiv.org/abs/1909.09493), are now avalable in the git project "firing graph".
-In ordrer to access and run simulations, please following intrusctions:
+In ordrer to access and run simulations, please follow intrusctions below:

  * Clone git firing_graph repository